-The City intends to make the final Official Statement available through all Nationally Recognized Municipal Securities Information Repositories (NRMSIR).
-Copies of the City's Comprehensive Annual Financial Report for the year ended June 30, 2008, are available upon request from the City.
+The City intends to make the final Official Statement available through the Municipal Securities Rulemaking Board (the "MSRB").
+Copies of the City's Comprehensive Annual Financial Report for the year ended June 30, 2009, are available upon request from the City and at alexandriava.gov/financialreports.